dereklarson/homepage/content/projects/Bento.md

   - Plotly.js
   - Plotly Dash
   - Jinja2
+blocktype: 'text'
 ---

 Quickly build interactive dashboards in Python!
 Bento works as an abstraction layer and templating engine on top of Plotly Dash, allowing a user to decide between prefab widgets instead of building from bare components.
-See the
-<a href="https://github.com/dereklarson/bento_gallery" target="_blank" rel="noreferrer">gallery</a> for samples!
+See the <a href="https://github.com/dereklarson/bento_gallery" target="_blank" rel="noreferrer">gallery</a> for samples!